BIG SKY RESORT GUIDE

 The most extreme terrain in North America within the ropes.
 Experience bucket list chutes, bowls, and couloirs, including the notorious Big Couloir

-Home to the most advanced chairlifts including Ramcharger, an 8-pack with heated seats.
-More lift upgrades are in the works including the Swift Current 6, set to be the fastest lift in North America
+Home to the most advanced chairlifts including the Swift Current 6, the fastest lift in North America and 8-pack, Ramcharger.
+Both have heated seats and weatherproof, blue bubbles

 Major resort upgrades are underway with new restaurants and bars in the Mountain Village and hotel renovations